paddle-python/paddle-client/README.md

 ### Usage

-To use the Paddle API you will need a Paddle Vendor ID and API key which can be found on [Paddle's SDK page](https://vendors.paddle.com/sdk)
+To use the Paddle API you will need a Paddle Vendor ID and API key which can be found on [Paddle's authentication page](https://vendors.paddle.com/authentication)

 ```python
 from paddle import Paddle